1. What are special educational needs (SEN) or a disability?

 All pupils have individual curriculum targets set in line with national outcomes to ensure ambition.
 Parents are informed of these via the reporting system and also at events such as Parents’ Evenings.

 Pupils’ attainments are tracked using the whole school tracking system and those failing to make expected levels of progress are identified very quickly.
-In English and mathematics these pupils are then discussed in half termly progress meetings that are undertaken between the subject teacher and Miss Laing (Head of English) or Mr Russell (Head of maths).
+In English and mathematics these pupils are then discussed in half termly progress meetings that are undertaken between the subject teacher and Miss Laing (Head of English) or Mrs Walker (Head of KS2 maths) or Mr Slipper (Head of KS3 maths).

 Additional action to increase the rate of progress will be then identified and recorded that will include a review of the impact of the differentiated teaching being provided to the child, and if required, provision to the teacher of additional strategies to further support the success of the pupil.